RedMaPPer: Evolution and Mass Dependence of the Conditional Luminosity Functions of Red Galaxies in Galaxy Clusters: Results

-As expected, the central galaxy luminosity increases moderately with halo mass.
+As expected, the red central galaxy luminosity increases moderately with halo mass.
 Marginalizing over all systematics, we find a slope $A_L=0.39^{+0.04}_{-0.04}$.
-Since the mass dependence of the central galaxy luminosity depends on how the luminosity is measured \citep{Zhang2016}, making an apple-to-apple comparison of our results to those in the literature is crucial.
+Since the mass dependence of the red central galaxy luminosity depends on how the luminosity is measured \citep{Zhang2016}, making an apples-to-apples comparison of our results to those in the literature is crucial.
 We expect the most straight forward comparison we can make is to the measurement in \cite{Kravstov2018}, where they find their measurement of central galaxy magnitude is similar to that in \cite{Meert2015}. \cite{Kravstov2018} find the central galaxy luminosity of a cluster increases with halo mass with a power of $0.4^{+0.1}_{-0.1}$ as determined using 30 X-ray clusters.
-Assuming the mass to light ratio is constant for central galaxies in \redmapper{} like clusters \citep{Masstolight}, our result is consistent with what \cite{Kravstov2018} found.
+Assuming the mass-to-light ratio is constant for central galaxies in \redmapper{}--like clusters \citep{Masstolight}, our result is consistent with these results.